Arachni/arachni/README.md

 - Uncommon headers (`uncommon_headers`) -- Logs uncommon headers.
 - Content-types (`content_types`) -- Logs content-types of server responses aiding in the identification of interesting (possibly leaked) files.
+- Vector collector (`vector_collector`) -- Collects information about all seen input vectors which are within the scan scope.

 ##### Defaults